viperproject/viper-linux-dev/README.rst

 1. As a first step, please follow the instructions in the subsection `Environment`_ to set up the environment.
-2. If you want to use Viper tools as stand-alone commands, or if you want to have Silver and Chalice support in your text editor, please follow the steps in the subsection `Using Viper`_.
+2.  **FIXME:** If you want to use Viper tools as stand-alone commands, or if you want to have Silver and Chalice support in your text editor, please follow the steps in the subsection `Using Viper`_.
-3. If you want to use IDE for Viper development, please follow the steps in the subsection `Developing Viper`_.
+3.  **FIXME:** If you want to use IDE for Viper development, please follow the steps in the subsection `Developing Viper`_.

 -----------